Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Erik Stavnsager Rasmussen is an Associate Professor at the University of Southern Denmark.
+Erik Stavnsager Rasmussen is an Associate Professor in the Department of Marketing and Management, International Business and Entrepreneurship, University of Southern Denmark, Denmark.
 His research areas include international new ventures and born global firms.

 Department of Marketing and Management, International Business & Entrepreneurship, University of Southern Denmark, Denmark